Associate Director, Sustainability Manager

 Working with an HR platform, where all employees can connect and log their acts of goodness, and by educating employees on what counts as volunteering, Coutts is now able to increasingly measure their company-wide impact and continue improving over time!

-“Before, we also had a lot of people who were volunteering, but they weren’t necessarily recording it.
+“We had a lot of people who were volunteering, but they weren’t recording it.
 And so now, with a platform, we have messaging that reminds people to report their hours with instructions on how to do so.
 I think it’s these nudging behaviors that always re-instill those education points.”Celeste Leverton – Associate Director, Sustainability Manager at Coutts

 Tips & advice for other companies